 Click here for an index to the deeds for 17 Gloucester, and click here for further information about the land between the north side of Commonwealth and Alley 427, from Fairfield to Gloucester.

 The Thayers continued to live at 17 Gloucester during the 1895-1896 winter season, but moved thereafter to 415 Commonwealth.

-On August 26, 1896, 17 Gloucester was purchased from Eugene Thayer by Mabel De Carteret (Hunt) Slater, the wife of textile mill owner Horatio Nelson Slater and daughter of William Morris Hunt, the noted artist.
-They lived at 17 Gloucester from the 1896-1897 winter season.
-They previously had lived at 315 Dartmouth.
-They also maintained homes in Bar Harbor and Magnolia, as well as in Webster, where several of his cotton mills were located.
+On August 26, 1896, 17 Gloucester was purchased from Eugene Thayer by Mabel De Carteret (Hunt) Slater, the wife of cotton manufacturer Horatio Nelson Slater and daughter of William Morris Hunt, the noted artist.